-In 2020, we are offering a single grant of \$600,000 (paid over 4-5 years) to support an important study where a research team has defined a project and pathway with clear clinical potential.
+In 2024, we will fund a single grant of \$600,000 (paid over 4-5 years) to support an important study where a research team has defined an innovative project with clear clinical potential.

 In this Request for Proposals (RFP), BCFNZ is seeking to proactively encourage research in areas aligned to our mission - Pushing for new frontiers in early detection, treatment and support - in the pursuit of our long-term, aspirational vision of Zero deaths from breast cancer.
+Equitable access and care will be fundamental to achieving this vision.

-These new frontiers could be in any area of cancer research or practice, including radiology, pathology, surgery, oncology, bioengineering, immunology, genetics, chemistry, informatics, automation, mathematics and human interface technology.
+"New frontiers" could be in any area of cancer research or practice, including radiology, pathology, surgery, oncology, bioengineering, immunology, genetics, chemistry, informatics, automation, mathematics and human interface technology.
 We expect that the successful project will involve an interdisciplinary approach and collaboration with other researchers or institutions; there is also a requirement to have a named clinician on the research team.

-We welcome proposals for research (including clinical trials) in the following areas aligned to the BCFNZ mission:
+We welcome proposals for research (including pilot studies and clinical trials) in the following areas aligned to the BCFNZ mission: